The Hunger Crisis: Facts and How to Help

 Drought in Guatemala

-For the past three years, Central America has been experiencing a drought that has destroyed crops and made it harder for families there to feed themselves and earn a living.
+For the past several years, Central America has been experiencing a drought that has destroyed crops and made it harder for families there to feed themselves and earn a living.
 In Guatemala, where almost half the population can't afford to put food on the table, CRS is providing ways to change that through Superamos, a U.S. government (USAID)-funded project that provides cash and food vouchers, and organizes agricultural fairs.
 With the cash and food vouchers, people are able to buy what they need while supporting local businesses and helping their local economy.
 The fairs that Superamos organizes help people like Maria Ramírez buy seeds, farming tools, fertilizer, and other items like baby chickens.
 These chicks not only provide eggs to eat, but also a source of income once they are old enough to be sold.

 When they attend the Superamos fairs, members of the community can also attend demonstration sessions, where they learn to recognize the symptoms of acute malnutrition, how to select food, and prepare nutritious meals.
 CRS is also working across Guatemala to teach climate-smart farming techniques.
 By learning how to use their natural resources in the best way possible, farmers are ensuring their cropland will remain healthier for longer.
 This means more and better crops for their families and community.